jaguaryang/dynamo-base/README.md

 ## Recommendation

-1. Create models for each table.
+1. Create the corresponding model for each table.
 ```
 from DynamoBase import DynamoBase